 3. Make communication purposeful

-The fact that we are now connected 24/7 and easily accessible from anywhere in the world means switching off can be a challenge for some (even when they’re on the beach in Hawaii!).
-Now, we’re not saying never message someone after hours or on a weekend – emergencies and urgencies can happen at any time, especially in a young company or startup.
+The fact that we are now connected 24/7 and easily accessible from anywhere in the world means switching off can be a challenge.
+Now, we’re not saying never message someone after hours or on a weekend – emergencies can happen at any time, especially in a young company or startup.
 However, when these times do arise, the way in which you go about your communication can seriously shape the way your employees feel about the workplace culture they’re a part of.